Preserving Culture

 Culture is defined as ‘that integrated whole that includes beliefs, knowledge, arts and other forms of expression, handed down through the generations’.
 It includes the many stories, songs, dances and paintings that represent cultural knowledge, power and identity.
 Culture is traditional.
 Culture is contemporary.
 Culture is always ‘living’, breathing and transmuting.

-The Preserving Culture Department works in partnership with Groote Eylandt Archipelago communities to conserve and protect Anindilyakwa Cultural Heritage and to build a living cultural economy.
-All programs are guided by the Anindilyakwa people, their law and governance.
+The ALC works in partnership with Groote Eylandt Archipelago communities to conserve and protect Anindilyakwa Cultural Heritage and to build a living cultural economy through programs that are guided by the Anindilyakwa people, their law and governance.

-The programs are utilised by all community members particularly youth and elders to actively participate through planning and employment in the culture-based activities while utilising modern technology in its multi media program, Groote Eylandt Broadcasting and music program to archive, share and create cultural and culture based contemporary content.
+The programs are utilised by all community members particularly youth and elders to actively participate through planning and employment in the culture-based activities while utilising modern technology record, archive, share and create cultural and culture based contemporary content.

-This Department’s ongoing work supports the Archipelago communities with the management and protection of Aboriginal places and helps with the repatriation of Aboriginal ancestors and Aboriginal cultural materials.
-Men’s business and women’s business with the dedicated female and male and female anthropologists engage with key elders and community members to research, record and retain elements of their traditional culture, deemed of significance to them.
+The ALC’s ongoing work supports the Archipelago communities with the management and protection of Aboriginal places and helps with the repatriation of Aboriginal ancestors and Aboriginal cultural materials.
+Men’s business and women’s business with the dedicated anthropologists engaging with key elders and community members to research, record and retain elements of their traditional culture, deemed of significance to them.

-They work within a mining context to assist the Anindilyakwa people to identify sites within the leased areas.
-As the anthropologists also work as social advocates, their work ensures equal opportunity to both genders, in terms of broader community engagement and consultation processes.
+The ALC works within a mining context to assist the Anindilyakwa people to identify sites within the leased areas, and the anthropologists also work as social advocates, their work ensures equal opportunity to both genders, in terms of broader community engagement and consultation processes.

-The Department aims to employ and train as many Warnumamalya-langwa (people) as possible.
-Our Cultural production facilities include 3 Art Centres, a Language Centre, music studios, a media training hub and two radio stations, and a Men’s Shed for elders.
+Our Cultural Centre facilities include 3 Art Centres, a Language Centre, music studios, a media training hub and two radio stations, and a Men’s Shed for elders.
 At the core of these programs sits a growing archive of cultural history, Anindilyakwa knowledge and cultural objects.
 Through the programs the communities will work with global and national cultural centres and other art institutions to encourage and inspire contemporary cultural practice.

-Watch the video below to learn more about Anindilyakwa Land Council’s Preserving Culture department.
+Watch the video below to learn more about Anindilyakwa Land Council’s Preserving Culture programs.

 The ALC, in partnership with the Federal Government, built three cultural hubs complete with multimedia areas, offices, as well as places for cultural display and workshops, both indoors and out.
 At an investment of $7.6M these places were created where people can meet, learn and engage in contemporary and traditional culture and art, places where there is opportunity for training and intergenerational learning.